Pari55051/school-erp-system/README.md

 - find overall class average marks

 ## Features not yet avaliable (might be added later)
-- different classes (right now only one class is supported)
+- different classes (only one class is supported)
 - a user interface (CLI/GUI)
 - use of proper DBMS (data is stored in form of a dictionary during runtime only)
 - saved data (data is not saved to a file, so it is lost when program exits)
+- custom number of subjects (only supporting 3 subjects)

 ## Installation
 1. Donwload repository